vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 LIFE OF ABHINAVAGUPTA.

-ABHINAVAGUPTA, AN INCARNATION OF SEȘA,
+ABHINAVAGUPTA, AN INCARNATION OF SEṣA,

-In South India there is a tradition, current among those who even now dance in strict accordance with the rules, given by Bharata in his Natya Sastra, that Abhinavagupta pāda was an incarnation of Seșa.
+In South India there is a tradition, current among those who even now dance in strict accordance with the rules, given by Bharata in his Natya Sastra, that Abhinavagupta pāda was an incarnation of Seṣa.
 This tradition seems to be another and later interpretation of the name "Abhina vaguptapāda".
 It was most probably suggested by the great reputation that he enjoyed, like Patamjali alias Seṣa, for his thorough mastery of all the intricacies of grammar and his extraordinary skill and originality in dealing with the difficult grammatical problems.
 To his great proficiency in grammar he himself refers in the Tantrāloka as follows:

 “Pitrā sa sabdagahane krtasampraveśah."